-Post-Fordism provides one way of capturing the processes of global restructuring and the qualitative changes in the organisation of both production and consumption (Allen 1992), changes which have been alluded to above and will be expanded upon below.
+Post-Fordism provides one way of capturing the processes of global restructuring and the qualitative changes in the organisation of both production and consumption (Allen, 1992), changes which have been alluded to above and will be expanded upon below.
 The regime known as Fordism (taking its name from Henry Ford's assembly lines making mass-produced cars) characterised the major capitalist economies for the best part of the twentieth century.
 It expresses how economies of scale are ensured by goods which are mass-produced and mass-consumed.
-Under conditions of post-Fordism (or neo-Fordism), however, which many commentators suggest represent the current economic regime, there is a qualitative shift from mass production and consumption to more flexible systems of production (often referred to as economies of scope or batch production) and organisation

-(such as flexible work patterns).
+Under conditions of post-Fordism (or neo-Fordism), however, which many commentators suggest represent the current economic regime, there is a qualitative shift from mass-production and consumption to more flexible systems of production (often referred to as economies of scope or batch production) and organisation (such as flexible work patterns).
 Post-Fordism also makes tentative links to changes in the way that goods and services are consumed, with rapidly changing consumer tastes and the emergence of niche and segmented markets.

-The applicability of these ideas to the changes in tourism have now been acknowledged.
+The applicability of these ideas to the changes in tourism has now been acknowledged.
 It would appear that just as Butlins holiday camps or packaged holidays are indicative of services mass-produced and consumed under a regime of Fordism, the emergence of small group tours to Bolivia or truck journeys across sub-Saharan Africa is indicative of post-Fordism.
 Further examples of tourism types associated with post-Fordist consumption are given in Table 2.4.
 Lash and Urry (1994) in particular point to the demand for 'independent holidays' and the increasing environmental planning and control of tourism in places such as Belize or Bermuda as examples of new alternatives to mass tourism.
-They also recognise the importance of Third World countries in these changes, arguing that 'the development of "alternative tourism" in some developing countries' (Lash and Urry 1994: 274) is a clear example of post-Fordist tourism.
+They also recognise the importance of Third World countries in these changes, arguing that 'the development of "alternative tourism" in some developing countries' (1994: 274) is a clear example of post-Fordist tourism.
 We will return to this argument in Chapter 4 in discussing the shape of new tourisms that have emerged.
+Others have argued that capitalism is undergoing such profound changes that there is a third industrial revolution underway built on the internet.
+Rifkin (2014) suggests that consumers are increasingly becoming producers -'prosumers' as he refers to them - the tourist equivalent of undertaking a long journey, writing a travel book, setting up a travel web-site and supporting and guiding others on similar journeys.

 So far some of the most salient features in contemporary global change have been described.
 But what forces drive these global economic processes?
-The most penetrating analysis has been offered by the Marxist geographer David Harvey (1989b), who presents the concept of time-space compression, which is of considerable interest in unravelling the growth and development of Third World tourism.
-It is worth spending a little time considering his ideas, for they move an understanding of global change beyond the
+The most penetrating analysis has been offered by the Marxist geographer David Harvey who presents the concept of time-space compression, which is of considerable interest in unravelling the growth and development of Third World tourism.
+It is worth spending a little time considering his ideas, for they move an understanding of global change beyond the descriptive analysis and prescription of how global capitalism works and seek instead to demonstrate why capitalism changes in the way it manifestly does.
+Furthermore, time-space compression provides an opportunity to overcome the problems of the geographical